alex-netkachov/nbjs-eventful/README.md

-# nbjs-eventful
+# eventful

+Part of _Nuts&Bolts for JS_ package.

 Lightweight event helper adding on/off/emit to any object.
-Zero deps, tiny API.